 By Ed Staskus

-Two days after we got married in the Lithuanian Catholic church on Cleveland’s east side my wife and I drove over the Rainbow Bridge to the Canadian side of Niagara Falls.
+Two days after we got married in the Lithuanian Roman Catholic church on Cleveland’s east side my wife and I drove over the Rainbow Bridge to the Canadian side of Niagara Falls.
 It used to be called the Honeymoon Bridge, but it collapsed in 1938.
 When the new one opened in 1941 a quote from the Book of Genesis about a “bow in the clouds” was engraved on the side of the bridge.
-Forty-eight years later the span was still standing.
+A half century later the span was still standing, God willing.

 “Did you bring a camera?” my wife asked.